bornajelic/cryptography/Crypto/Crypto/ReadMe.txt

     "Source Files" filter).

 Crypto.cpp
     This is the main application source file.
+This file represents the implementation of PLAYFAIR CHYPHER!(not finished)

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: